samsquire/ideas4/README.md

  * Need app configuration and service discovery
  * Need separate release and deploy
  * Need to migrate database
- * Need to harden your app
+ * Need to harden your app and servers
  * Need to scale application database and support services.
  * Need continuous integration
  * Need dependency security scanning